rlworkgroup/garage/docs/user/cluster.rst

     Click "Create New Access Key".
 Then download the key file.

 3. Set up environment variables.
-On Linux / Mac OS X, edit your :code:`~/.bash_profile` and add the following environment variables:
+On Linux / macOS, edit your :code:`~/.bash_profile` and add the following environment variables:

 .. code-block:: bash